• Home

 Why Balance Exercises are Essential as You Age

 Many of us exercise to lose fat, get strong, or improve cardio fitness.
-Few of us think of more important goals like practicing balance exercises.
-That’s because we get tottery as we age and the risk of serious injury goes up.
+But as we age we need to focus on other important goals like practicing balance exercises.
+We get tottery as we grow older and the risk of serious injury goes up.

 Consider this scary reality

-One in four people over the age of 55 are taken to the emergency room each year as a result of falling.
+One in four people over the age of 55 is taken to the emergency room each year as a result of falling.
 This can result in painful sprains, fractures, dislocations, and even traumatic brain injury or death.
-According to the Center for Disease Control and Prevention, if you fall once, you automatically double your chances of falling again.
+If you fall even once, you automatically double your chances of falling again according to the Centers for Disease Control and Prevention.

-You may not feel you are old enough to worry about falling but you should still do balance exercises because they are more than just a safeguard against falling and breaking a hip.
+You may not feel you are old enough to worry about falling but you should still do balance exercises because they are more than just a safeguard against taking a spill and breaking a hip.
 They are the special sauce that helps you walk, run, climb a flight of stairs, or swing a tennis racket with the confidence you had as a kid.

 Five or 10 years from now, when you hear about people your own age who have taken a serious fall, your balance exercises will help keep you from becoming another CDC statistic.

-The better your balance the more your body will have an advantage in later years.
+The better your balance to prevent falls the more your body will have an advantage in later years.

 Why are balance exercises so important?

-All of our sensory experiences like sight, touch, and sound, as well as our physical features like strong muscles and sturdy bones, contribute to how we are able to balance.
+All of our sensory experiences such as sight, touch, and sound, as well as our physical features like strong muscles and sturdy bones, contribute to how we are able to balance.
 They must work together to keep us upright.

-As we age, all those moving parts begin to weaken and become less reliable.
+All of those moving parts begin to weaken and become less reliable as we age.
 This is especially true for those who lead a sedentary lifestyle because little to no exercise speeds up the aging process.
 When you don’t challenge your balance, your body may forget what to do the next time you take a misstep.
 The phrase “Use it or lose it” definitely applies when it comes to avoiding falls.

-If you want to keep moving effortlessly as you age, regular balance exercises are foundational.
+If you want to keep moving effortlessly as you get older, regular balance exercises are foundational.

 You may think you’re off the hook if you frequently walk, run, or play sports, but chances are you aren’t giving balance exercises the focus they deserve.
 Most exercises offer plenty of benefits, but they often lack the core-body movements you need to build balance, mobility, flexibility, and strength.